fstark/macflim/README.md

 ## What is new since MacFlim 1.0?

 Well, the main change is that flims now have sound.
-This necessitated a complete rewrite of both the player and the encoder.
+This needed a complete rewrite of both the player and the encoder.
 All your old flims are now obsolete, sorry.

-A negative change is that the new player app is currently less powerful than MacFlim 1.0.
+Note that the new player app is currently less fancy than MacFlim 1.0.
 It only lets you play full screen flims.
 But with glorious 8 bits 22KHz mono sound.
+Old features of the player may be added back.

 Encoding input is greatly simplified: you don't have to resize the input to 512x342 any more.
 You don't need to have it in grayscale.
 You don't have to have it in pgm format.
 You can directly feed mp4 movies, or even youtube or vimeo urls to the encoder.